 - They ask but do nothing with the answers.

-First of all don’t be scared, end on a high and make it a natural part of your enquiry taking process.
+Don’t be scared, end on a high and make it a natural part of your enquiry taking process.

 Try this on your next new enquiry: